Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Application-Driven Learning and Forecasting

 \subsection{The proposed closed-loop application-driven framework}

 The core of the proposed predictive framework is to explore a feedback structure between the estimated predictive model and the application cost assessment.
-The general idea is depicted in Figure \ref{fig-closedloop} that stresses the difference from the open-loop model.
+The general idea is depicted in Figure \ref{fig-closedloop}, which also stresses the difference from the open-loop model.

+The estimation method can be mathematically described through the following bilevel optimization problem: In model \eqref{mod-main-obj}--\eqref{mod-main-policy}, $\Psi (\theta, x_t)$ represents a \textit{forecasting} model that depends on both the vector of parameters, $\theta$, and the features vector, $x_{t}$, possibly including lags of $y_t$.
+The vector $\hat{y}_t$ is the forecast generated for sample (or period) $t$ conditioned to the vector of features, ${x}_{t}$, as defined in \eqref{mod-main-forecast}.
+For each $t$, the forecast $\hat{y}_t$ is used as input in a lower-level problem and a planning policy, $z_t^{*}$, is obtained as a function of $\hat{y}_t$, i.e., $z_t^{*}(\hat{y}_t)$.
+This is done by optimizing the decision-maker \textit{planning} cost function, $ G_p(z, \hat{y}_t)$ in \eqref{mod-main-policy}.
+Then, the optimized policy $z_t^{*}$ is evaluated in the first level against the actual realization, $y_t$, for each $t$.
+The evaluation is made under the decision-maker's \textit{assessment} (or \textit{implementation}) cost function, $G_a(z_t^{*}(\hat{y}_t), {y}_t)$.
+Hence, the application is embedded into the estimation process in both the \emph{ex-ante} planning policy and \emph{ex-post} assessment objective \eqref{mod-main-obj}--\eqref{mod-main-policy}.

+It is worth noticing that the proposed formulation can be interpreted as an optimization over $\theta$ in a back-test, in which for a given $\theta$, the assessment of the forecast performance is completely determined by $G_a(z_t^{*}(\hat{y}_t), {y}_t)$.
+Within this context, the upper level identifies the parameters with the best back-test performance.
+Furthermore, note that for a fixed $\theta$, there is no coupling between two samples.
+Therefore, the model can be decomposed per $t$.
+This will be used in one of the proposed solution methods.
+Finally, there is a slight abuse of notation in \eqref{mod-main-obj} because the argmin only retrieves $\theta_T$, {a} solution for $\theta$ with $T$ samples, thus disregarding the rest of the upper level decision vectors, $\hat{y}_t$ and $z_t^{*}$. {Note that $\theta_T$ is one among the multiple options in the set of all possible solutions $S_T$}.

+One key difference from previous works \citep{donti2017task, elmachtoub2017smart, munoz2022bilevel} is that $G_a$ and $G_p$ can be different functions. { As we shall see later, in the case of our application, $G_p$ corresponds to the system operator's description of the system considered in the dispatch optimization, i.e. the \textit{planning phase}, whereas $G_a$ corresponds to an \textit{assessment phase}, which evaluates the plan given by the solution to $G_p$.} This is extremely useful in the context of power systems operations where planning models might differ from real-time ones. { For instance, while in some market designs, zonal models are considered in the planning phase to simplify transmission constraints, a nodal description can still be used to evaluate the implemented dispatch.}